-Studying Europe from afar provides a number of advantages – of perspective, comparative analysis, and of isolation from short-term trends.
-Europe provides an important cultural and linguistic reference point to Aotearoa New Zealand in an increasingly global community.
-The European Union (EU) is Aotearoa's most significant bilateral partner after Australia and China, and is one of the world's leading political and trading blocs, with 28 member states and over 500 million people.
+Studying Europe from afar has a number of advantages – of perspective, comparative analysis, and of isolation from short-term trends.
+Europe provides an important cultural and linguistic reference point to Aotearoa in an increasingly global community.
+The European Union (EU) is Aotearoa's most significant bilateral partner after Australia and China, and is one of the world's leading political and trading blocs, with 27 member states and over 500 million people.

 UC offers two main areas of study under this subject, which you can pursue throughout your three years of study.

 - EU studies: if you want to know about modern-day Europe, this track gives you insight into the political, economic, and social integration of modern Europe; the EU as a major global actor, and its international relations.
 Within this track, you can learn how Aotearoa New Zealand currently interacts with the EU, including legal and economic relations.